sih-gujrat/sih-next/README.md

 - Seamless Integration: Simultaneously process and correlate image and text data for a holistic understanding of information.
 - Language Support: Analyze and extract insights from textual data in multiple languages.
 - Scalability: Efficiently handle large volumes of data for seamless scaling of analysis capabilities.
-- Security and Privacy: Implement robust security measures to ensure data confidentiality.
+- Security and Privacy: Implement robust security measures to ensure data confidentiality.<br/><br/>

 ## INSTALLATION